PART 4: FLIGHT ATTENDANCE

 Elaine Waterson peered more closely at the person claiming to be her “daughter”.
 She supposed there was some passing similarity between them.
 But time travel?
 Dying on this trip?
 Nonsense.
 She would be up for promotion after this job, if it went well… it HAD to be that jerk Bob, trying to mess things up for her.
 Time to make her intentions towards her co-worker quite clear.

 “Okay, girlie.
 You go back and tell Bob to stop screwing around in my affairs like this,” she declared.
-“In fact, you tell him that if he persists in pestering me this way, then by heaven he may wish he’d never been born!”
+“In fact, you tell him that if he persists in pestering me like this, then by heaven he may wish he’d never been born!”

 “Hey!
 You Waterson?”